antvis/G2/site/docs/manual/core/mark.en.md

 ### Transform

 Since annotation is also a mark, it can also perform transformation.
-For example, the Select conversion below.
+For example, the Select transform below.

 The Select mark transformation provides the ability to select a shape from a set of shapes.
 For example, in the example below, the country with the largest GDP in each continent is marked.